fordsfords/vti-market-status/README.md

 ## Down Market

-What is a "down" market?
+This tool fetches 10 years worth of price data for the VTI stock (an ETF) and does a 20-day rolling average and finds the peak value.
+This is the peak VTI price over the past 10 years.
+The rolling average is done to eliminate spikes of volatility.
+95% of that peak is the down market threshold.
+If the previous trading day's close price is below that threshold, the market is "down".

+Why do I care?
-It's a market condition that my retirement strategy watches for.
+My retirement strategy watches for a "down market".
-A central concept of my strategy is to never "sell low" stocks.
+A central concept of my strategy is to never "sell stocks low".
 I want an objective and quantatative way to define when the market is "down" before I sell stocks.

-This tool fetches 5 years worth of price data for the VTI stock (an ETF) and does a 20-day rolling average and finds the peak value.
-This is the peak VTI price over the past 5 years.
-The rolling average is done to eliminate spikes of volatility.

 Here is my installation of this tool: https://www.geeky-boy.com/vti-market-status/

-Given that peak value, a "down" market means that the current price of VTI is 5% or more below that peak.
+Here is a recent history of VTI price data: https://finance.yahoo.com/quote/VTI/history/

 **Warning:** Do not make trading decisions based solely on this tool.
 For one thing, there might be bugs in this code;